marco/blimpy/readme.md

     }
 }

-// Some food object without the `Food` class prototype, in this case
+// Some food object without the `FoodClass` prototype, in this case
 // an object literal.
 let foodObject = {
     name: 'apple',